The Deering Estate is located at: 16701 SW 72 avenue, Palmetto Bay, Fl 33157

 Peoples Dock Normal Operating Hours: Sunrise to Sunset.
 Open every day except Thanksgiving and Christmas.
 The Peoples Dock may be closed at certain times without notice.

 Guests must follow all local, state, and federal laws, including Saltwater Fishing Recreational Regulations at the Peoples Dock.
 Swimming, diving, snorkeling, spearfishing, etc. is not permitted.
 Cleaning & filleting on site is also not permitted.
 Please dispose of fishing line and gear in the appropriate waste bins.
-Fish handling & best practices can be found here.
-Fishing is not permitted inside the Main Grounds of the Deering Estate.
+FWC Fish handling & best practices can be found here.
+Fishing is prohibited at the Main Grounds portion of the Deering Estate.

 Non-motorized vessels may be launched from the Peoples Dock during normal operating hours.
 Items must be moved via cart or dolly from the parking lot to the Peoples Dock.
 Vehicles are not permitted to load or unload at the Peoples Dock, only at the Visitor Center parking lot.